hipay/hipay-docs/hipay-fullservice-sdk-ios/02-Prerequisites-and-recommendations.md

 ### Mobile checkout workflow

-Please find below a diagram describing the integration scope of the Mobile SDK and the necessary server parts.
+Please find below a diagram describing the integration scope of the Mobile SDK and the roles of the server.

 ![HiPay Fullservice Mobile SDK checkout workflow](images/prerequisites/workflow.png)